garyexplains/examples/Arduino Nano ESP32 Review.md

 # Arduino Nano ESP32
 The Nano ESP32 brings the ESP32-S3 to the world of Arduino and MicroPython programming.
-It uses the well-known Arduino Nano form factor in mind and includes Wi-Fi and Bluetooth.
+It uses the well-known Arduino Nano form factor and includes Wi-Fi and Bluetooth.
 It supports Arduino and MicroPython programming and works (from August 2023 onwards) with Arduino IoT Cloud.

 ## ESP32-S3
 The processor used by the board is the u-blox® NORA-W106 (ESP32-S3).